SolarKnightsRacing/1_solaris/Chassis/Sol-Ch-1000-1_WLD_Chassis/README.md

 ### Changes
 - Moved tubes at the rear of the chassis to create space for the trailing arm suspension, roughly 6 inches of space available now for it
-- Redid some of the triangulation for the roll hoop to reduce stress concentration
+- Re-did some of the triangulation for the roll hoop to reduce stress concentration

 ## Revision v2.0.0